cseelmann/Bluetooth-Presence-detection-with-webhook/README.md

 Change script settings (bluetooth MAC and Username(s), as well as webhook token and destination.

+For my Tiles I had to add the --random parameter to hcitool lewladd.
+Might work differently for you, please try on the commandline before blaming the script with:

+hcitool lewladd --random $MAC

 Script detects if already running.
 Install via cronjob:

 Console: crontab -e